Thyroid Cancer Treatment

 There are five types of thyroid cancer:

-Papillary thyroid cancer: 70 percent of patients diagnosed with thyroid cancer have papillary thyroid cancer.
+Papillary thyroid cancer: Over 70 percent of patients diagnosed with thyroid cancer have papillary thyroid cancer.
 This cancer originates in the cells where thyroid hormone is stored.
-It is slow-growing and does not easily spread into nearby tissue.
+It is slow-growing but 20-50 percent of patients may have cancer spread to the lymph nodes of the neck at the time of diagnosis.

-Hurthle cell cancer is a rare type of thyroid cancer.
+Hurthle cell cancer: This is a rare type of thyroid cancer.
 This used to be considered a variant of follicular thyroid cancer but is now classified as a distinct type of thyroid cancer.
 Hurthle cell cancers are more likely to have spread outside the thyroid at the time of diagnosis

 Medullary thyroid cancer: This type of cancer is rare.
 It develops in the cells of the thyroid that make a hormone that helps the body maintain the right level of calcium.
 It may run in families.